Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 - **C-class items (Red)**: the lowest impact on revenue.
   - Coincidentally, these items have the highest demand volatility, so they should have the last focus.
   - Use inventory optimization techniques such as periodic review to minimize holding costs.

-Challenges come from the items with CoV > 1.2
-- A Coefficient of variation greater than 1 indicates unstable demand that needs more attention.
-- Use advanced forecasting methods, collaborate with suppliers for better demand visibility and responsiveness to reduce the impact of demand variability.

 ## Background
 A common approach to this inventory management problem is **ABC analysis**.
 ABC analysis is a method of dividing inventory into three classes - A, B, and C - based on the total annual/monthly consumption value of items.